Cultural influence of Star Trek: Film reception

-Even-odd popularity
+Odd-even curse

-Fans commonly considered the films to follow a "curse" that even-numbered films were better than the odd-numbered installments.
+Fans commonly considered the films to follow a "curse" that even-numbered films were better than the odd-numbered films.
 This is partially borne out by review aggregator statistics.
 For example, prior to the release of the 13th film the odd-numbered entries averaged 57% on the review aggregation website Rotten Tomatoes while the even-numbered entries averaged 79%.
 However, this perceived difference in quality is not reflected in box-office performance with the odd and even numbered entries having a virtually identical attendance in the United States and Canada on average.

-The tenth film, Star Trek: Nemesis, was considered the even film that defied the curse.
-Its failure and the subsequent success of Star Trek (2009) were considered to have broken the trend.
+The 10th film, Star Trek: Nemesis, was considered the even film that defied the curse.
+Its failure and the subsequent success of the 11th film were considered to have broken the trend.
+The respective mixed and negative reception of the 12th and 14th films, alongside the success of the 13th film, has led some to claim that the Star Trek movie curse has been inverted.

 The curse has been mentioned often in popular culture.
 One of the best known examples occurred in a 1999 episode of the Channel 4 sitcom Spaced, where it was referenced by Tim Bisley, played by Simon Pegg; Pegg, quite conscious of the irony, played Scotty in the eleventh and subsequent films.